Web Content Display

 GURU STHAN: The place where the guru sits during satsangh.

-HANUMAN: Lord Rama's faithful servant in the Ramayana.
+HANUMAN (HANUMAAN): Lord Rama’s faithful servant in the epic Ramayana.

 HARIJAN: Children of God; fifth caste.

-HATHA YOGA: The first four stages of Patanjali's Ashtanga Yoga.
-The practice of yoga concerning the body.
+HATHA YOGA: The first five stages of Patanjali’s Yoga.
+The practice of Yoga concerning the body.

 HAVAN: Offering of an oblation with fire.
 Also called Homa.